Circelpod/circlepod-doc/docs/sponsor.md

 Circlepod is an early project.
 We need funds to support our operations.

+**If your sponsorship amount is greater than $20, You will get a unique Circlepod Sponsor NFT.(We are designing and will send it later)**

 **If your sponsorship amount is greater than $10, sponsors can participate in the IDO whitelist of early [CPX](/docs/tokenomics/intro)**

 **If your sponsorship amount is greater than $1, you will get a special Discord Role.**